aomerk/airgeddon_realtek_chipset_fixer/README.md

 Known problems even using the plugin:

  - WPS wash scanning
- - Dos during Evil Twin attacks (while the interface is splitted into two logical interfaces)
+ - DoS during Evil Twin attacks (while the interface is splitted into two logical interfaces)

 This known problems are not related to airgeddon and can't be fixed on airgeddon's side.
 They are directly related to driver capabilities so for now they can't be fixed.